Khadija Tul Kubra: Early life and background

-Kubra was born on 30 January 1995, in Bogra, Bangladesh.
+Khadija was born on 30 January 1995, in Bogra, Bangladesh.

 Career

-Kubra made her ODI debut against Ireland on 26 November 2011.
+Khadija made her ODI debut against Ireland on 26 November 2011.
+Khadija also made her T20I debut against Ireland, on 28 August 2012.

 She made a comeback in Bangladesh colours in 2018, after a gap of 5 years.

-Kubra also made her T20I debut against Ireland, on 28 August 2012.
 In June 2018, she was part of Bangladesh's squad that won their first ever Women's Asia Cup title, winning the 2018 Women's Twenty20 Asia Cup tournament.
 Later the same month, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.

 In October 2018, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as the player to watch in the team.

 In August 2019, she was named in Bangladesh's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In November 2019, she was named in Bangladesh's squad for the cricket tournament at the 2019 South Asian Games.
 The Bangladesh team beat Sri Lanka by two runs in the final to win the gold medal.
 In January 2020, she was named in Bangladesh's squad for the 2020 ICC Women's T20 World Cup in Australia.

 In November 2021, she was named in Bangladesh's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named as one of three reserve players in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.